 ReadyDedis posted an offer on Low End Spirit and Low End Talk about their new Mumbai location.
-I was intrigued: good, reasonable VPS (Virtual Private Server) plans in India are few, and for a while I have been looking at an option of a VPS in Mumbai.
-I do not have any servers in India, because the price to specifications ratio does not work well.
+I was intrigued.
+Good, reasonably priced VPS (Virtual Private Server) plans in India are few, and for a while I have been looking at an option of a VPS in Mumbai.
+I do not have any servers in India, because the price to specifications ratio does not work well typically.
 In recent months, this has changed – two other offers for a VPS in Mumbai were posted by Cloudjiffy and Nexaracks recently. (read my benchmarks of Nexaracks VPS ) This offer added a third option.

 VPS Plan by ReadyDedis, Mumbai location

 I had received some good feedback about ReadyDedis from one of my current VPS providers.
 A peer level feedback is always a good thing, and that was one of the triggers to sign up.
 Pricing tier is 4 US Dollars per month or 40 Dollars if paying annually for base plan, i.e. the plan I chose for my testing.

 Pricing for the VPS used in this post

 The VPS is hosted in Webwerks datacenter in Mumbai.

 Signing up process was quite standard, I selected the plan, named the server, entered root password, and chose the Operating System.
 I prefer Debian 10 usually but for testing and benchmarking of VPS purposes, I use Ubuntu.
 The default install in this case was Ubuntu 20.04.
 I changed it to Ubuntu 18.04 because I wanted to use either Runcloud or Gridpane for testing with a WordPress install.
 Alternately, I may use Webinoly.

 ReadyDedis use a Hypervisor control panel, which is developed by them in house.
 The server provisioning was very quick- less than five minutes after the order was confirmed.